yiranzhou/-LSRE--Yiran-Zhou-/Completions/Articles.md

 - Unclear req.
 - Difficult to make relevant grouping.

-#### Reference

-[1]B. Regnell, R. B. Svensson, and K. Wnuk, “Can we beat the complexity of very large-scale requirements engineering?,” in Requirements Engineering: Foundation for Software Quality, Springer, 2008, pp. 123–128.

-[2]M. S. Feather, S. L. Cornford, and M. Gibbel, “Scalable mechanisms for requirements interaction management,” in Requirements Engineering, 2000.
-Proceedings.
-4th International Conference on, 2000, pp. 119–129.

-[3]Introducing Support for Release Planning of Quality Requirements -An Industrial Evaluation of the QUPER Model

-[4]A Case Study Evaluation of the Guideline-Supported QUPER Model for Elicitation of Quality Requirements

-[5]Scaling Up Requirements Engineering –Exploring the Challenges of Increasing Size and Complexity in MarketDriven Software Development

 ####• What is the order of magnitude of the number of requirements we are discussing?

 According to the B.Renell,  They defines orders of magnitude in RE based on the size of the set of requirements